chrisstonedev/personal-website-11ty/src/speaking/cypress-vs-playwright.md

 to set up new projects and run actual tests.
 And even though both have their advantages, I will share which one was a better fit for our team when we tried both hands-on, and we will poll to see which testing tool is able to win more hearts and minds.

+This talk has been submitted at multiple events and has been accepted once but, due to logistical challenges, it has not yet been presented.